tsl0922/ttyd/nerdForkUsage.md

 ./ttyd -W -t fontSize=16 -t fontFamily="JetBrains, SarasaMono, Serif" -p 8022 /bin/zsh
 ```

 The `-W` flag must be there or you won't be able to operate the terminal.
 Such behavior may not be the same with the stock version (e.g. Arch).

-The `JetBrains, SarasaNerd, Serif` flag must be like this, do not ignore the `Serif` flag or every displayed character will be 2x wide.
+The `JetBrains, SarasaNerd, Serif` flag must be like this,
+do not ignore the `Serif` flag or each of the displayed character will be 2x wide.
+If the characters are still 2x width with the above command,
+check whether you are using a mobile browser or not.
+The page must be displayed in `Desktop` mode of mobile browsers.

 # 如何使用这个内置 nerd 字体的版本